 What is Hip Replacement Surgery?

 Hip replacement surgery is a procedure in which your hip joint is replaced by a prosthetic implant.
 You may also hear the term total hip arthroplasty.
 Surgeons use the word “arthroplasty” to mean replacement.
 The word “total” means that both the ball and socket part of the hip are replaced.
 Therefore, “total hip arthroplasty” means a total hip replacement.
-Learn more about hip replacement surgery.

 The most common reason for hip replacement surgery is arthritis.
 The procedure might also help in the case of injuries or fractures that damage the hip.
 If your hip cartilage is damaged, you might need hip replacement surgery to relieve your pain.
 The decision to have elective surgery should be made after careful thought and deliberation.

 See if hip replacement surgery is right for you:

 How Long Does it Take to Recover From Hip Replacement Surgery?